trapd00r/git-today/README.md

-what did I accomplish today?
+what did I work on today?
+what did I do?
+what?

 ![today](/etc/today.png)